Philip Larkin: Final years and death

 Larkin turned sixty in 1982.
 This was marked most significantly by a collection of essays entitled Larkin at Sixty, edited by Anthony Thwaite and published by Faber and Faber.
 There were also two television programmes: an episode of The South Bank Show presented by Melvyn Bragg in which Larkin made off-camera contributions, and a half-hour special on the BBC that was devised and presented by the Labour Shadow Cabinet Minister Roy Hattersley.

 In 1983, Jones was hospitalised with shingles, a skin rash.
 The severity of her symptoms, including its effects on her eyes, distressed Larkin.
 As her health declined, regular care became necessary: within a month she moved into his Newland Park home and remained there for the rest of her life.

 At the memorial service for John Betjeman, who died in July 1984, Larkin was asked if he would accept the post of Poet Laureate.
 He declined, not least because he felt he had long since ceased to be a writer of poetry in a meaningful sense.
 The following year, Larkin began to suffer from oesophageal cancer.
 On 11 June 1985, he underwent surgery, but his cancer was found to have spread and was inoperable.
 On 28 November, he collapsed and was readmitted to hospital.
 He died four days later, on 2 December 1985, at the age of 63, and was buried at Cottingham municipal cemetery near Hull.

 Larkin had asked on his deathbed that his diaries be destroyed.
 The request was granted by Jones, the main beneficiary of his will, and Betty Mackereth; the latter shredded the unread diaries page by page, then had them burned.
 His will was found to be contradictory regarding his other private papers and unpublished work; legal advice left the issue to the discretion of his literary executors, who decided the material should not be destroyed.
-When she died on 15 February 2001, Jones, in turn, left £1 million to St Paul's Cathedral, Hexham Abbey and Durham Cathedral.
+When she died on 15 February 2001, Jones, in turn, left £1 million split between St Paul's Cathedral, Hexham Abbey and Durham Cathedral, and another £1 million to the National Trust.
 Larkin is commemorated with a green plaque on The Avenues, Kingston upon Hull.